What to see in India’s Spiti Valley – Wild Voyager Blog

 5. Kunzum Pass

-The Kunzum mountain pass is set in the Kunzum Range.
-It connects the Kullu and Lahaul Valley with the Spiti Valley.
+The Kunzum Mountain Pass is set in the Kunzum Range.
+It connects the Kullu and Lahaul Valleys with the Spiti Valley.

 Rock pile memorials in Kunzum Pass